flutter/flutter/packages/flutter/lib/widgets/README.md

 that you build your UI out of components.
 Components describe what their view should look like given their current configuration and state.
-When a component's state changes, the component rebuilds its description, which the framework diffs against the previous description in order to determine the minial changes needed in the underlying render tree to transition from one state to the next.
+When a component's state changes, the component rebuilds its description, which the framework diffs against the previous description in order to determine the minimal changes needed in the underlying render tree to transition from one state to the next.

 Hello World